S0mt0/Darkmode-Animation/README.md

 <------------>
 PS: I'm new to coding, and so far I've been studying and experimenting.
-So this is one of my first attempts to working with CSS animation.
+So this is one of my first attempts at working with CSS animation.